 This leads us to the notion that language is essentially a logical expression of structural hierarchy; but this expression is part of a universal logic which is applicable to different ways of describing dependencies; for instance, circle diagrams (Venn diagrams) are typically used in set theory.
-In terms of a replacement graph grammar, FG1 is the absolute universal grammar which generates all logically possible hierarchical trees and diagrams.
-Its underlying structure $S \to aS \mid \lambda$ is the fundamental grammar for all recursive grammars.
+In terms of a replacement graph grammar, FG1 is the absolute universal grammar which generates all logically possible hierarchical trees and diagrams, as well as all possible strings.
+Its underlying structure $S \rightarrow \alpha S \mid \lambda$ is the fundamental grammar for all recursive grammars.